Massless and Partially Massless Limits in Quadratic Gravity: Introduction and motivations

 Remarkably, the criterion of strict renormalizability naturally provides a cosmological constant term and an extra massive scalar field whose self-potential happens to have a very suitable shape for describing the inflationary phase in the early Universe~\cite{Starobinsky:1980te,Ivanov:2016hcm,Salvio:2017xul,Anselmi:2020lpp}. $\Lambda$ and $\alpha$ are free parameters whose renormalized physical values can be fixed with experiments.
 Indeed, according to the $\Lambda$CDM scenario~\cite{SupernovaSearchTeam:1998fmf} the late time accelerated expansion of our Universe can be described by fixing the cosmological constant to be of order $\Lambda\simeq 10^{-122}M_{\rm p}^2$~\cite{Planck:2018vyg}, while CMB observations can be explained by setting $\alpha \simeq 10^{10}$ at inflationary energy scales.
-Therefore, in Quadratic Gravity primordial scalar fluctuations are described by Starobinsky inflation~\cite{Starobinsky:1980te,Vilenkin:1985md} which, contrary to usual beliefs, it is not just a model but can be consistently embedded in a renormalizable theory of quantum gravity.
+In Quadratic Gravity the primordial scalar fluctuations can be described by Starobinsky inflation~\cite{Starobinsky:1980te,Vilenkin:1985md} which, contrary to the usual beliefs, it is not just a model but can be consistently embedded in a renormalizable theory of quantum gravity.

-Despite the improved UV behavior and the outstanding achievements in explaining cosmological observations, the price to pay for having renormalizability is that the additional spin-$2$ field turns out to be a \textit{ghost}~\cite{Stelle:1976gc}, which in general can cause Ostrogradsky instabilities~\cite{Woodard:2015zca} by making the Hamiltonian unbounded from below and can break unitarity when standard quantization prescriptions are implemented.
+Despite the improved UV behavior and the outstanding achievements in explaining cosmological observations, the price to pay for having renormalizability is that the additional spin-$2$ field turns out to be a \textit{ghost}~\cite{Stelle:1976gc}, which in general can cause Ostrogradsky instabilities~\cite{Woodard:2015zca} and break unitarity when standard quantization prescriptions are implemented.